 Latest from Joel Kurtinitis

-John Gustavsson is our Economic and European analyst.
-John holds a MSc in Behavioral economics from the University of Nottingham and is currently pursuing a PhD in Economics at the National University of Ireland, Maynooth.
+John Gustavsson works as a policy adviser in the European Parliament in Brussels, Belgium.
+John holds a MSc in Behavioral economics from the University of Nottingham and is currently pursuing a PhD in Economics at Maynooth University, Ireland.
 He was born in 1991 in Sweden and grew up in Örnsköldsvik, a city in one of the most left-winged regions in one of the most left-winged countries of the world.
 Despite - or maybe because of - having been raised in this environment, John grew up to become a fiscal, social and foreign policy conservative.
 He became interested in politics at the young age of 10 and has followed American politics since 2004.
-Here at Caffeinated Thoughts John provides commentary on a wide range of economic and European issues
+Here at Caffeinated Thoughts, John provides commentary on a wide range of economic and European issues

-John Hendrickson is a Policy Analyst with Iowans for Tax Relief.
-(The opinions in this article may not reflect the views of Iowans for Tax Relief.)
-He formerly worked as a research analyst with Public Interest Institute.
+John Hendrickson is the Policy Director for the Iowans for Tax Relief Foundation.
+He formerly worked as a research analyst with Public Interest Institute and as a policy analyst for Iowans for Tax Relief.
 Henderickson earned a B.A. and M.A. in History from the University of North Dakota.
+(Opinions are his own.)

 John Hitchcock is a Christian first, Conservative second, Republican third (but only because there is not a viable Conservative party).
 He's the proprietor of Truth Before Dishonor, a contributor at the now archive-only Common Sense Political Thought, and a contributor at The First Street Journal.
 He has two daughters.
 His second daughter is already awaiting him in Heaven.
 His first daughter was invited by the US Army to guard a prison in northern Iraq, which she did for 15 months.
 He spent time in the mid-80s at Malone College, studying to become a high school math teacher, but couldn't complete my education due to financial constraints.
 He home-educated his first daughter 4 grades in 3 years.
 He has spent time as an Over-The-Road trucker, a local trucker, a shift supervisor of local truckers; an industrial worker making precast concrete forms, business labels, fiberglass insulation, heating and cooling ductwork; a union steward, and most recently producing garbage bags for an international corporation.